SaraMolas/SaraMolas/README.md

 ## Hi there!
 I'm Sara 🙌

-### I study internal representations in both biological and artificial neural systems: how they are formed, how they can be interpreted, and how they shape behavior.
+#### I study internal representations in both biological and artificial neural systems: how they are formed, how they can be interpreted, and how they shape behavior.

-I’m a **Research Scientist** with a PhD in Systems & Computational Neuroscience from UCL, now transitioning into **AI safety research**.
+I’m a **Research Scientist** with a PhD in Systems & Computational Neuroscience from UCL & QMUL, now transitioning into **AI safety research**.
 My work sits at the intersection of neuroscience, machine learning, and complex systems: basically taking messy, complex data (rodent brain recordings or neural network activations) and turning it into insights that actually make sense.

 Research Highlights